 Detroit Inspector General Ellen Ha has spent most of her career working for the city of Detroit, serving mayors from Coleman Young through Mike Duggan.
-Today her job is to investigate that same city government.
-But some community leaders question whether she’s capable of conducting an impartial review of her former colleagues, and have called for her to disqualify herself from an investigation into Mayor Mike Duggan’s dealings with a nonprofit run by his rumored mistress.
+Today her job is to investigate that same city government — specifically her most recent former boss.

-Shortly afterward, Detroit activists, ex-city employees and politicos took to social media to point out the investigation itself may be conflicted.
-Ha was a longtime employee in the city law department before she was named Inspector General by city council last year.
+Before she was named Inspector General by city council last year, Ha was a longtime employee in the city law department.
 Her final role in the office was as its chief of staff, a promotion awarded by former corporation counsel Butch Hollowell, a Duggan appointee.

 “It just doesn’t pass the smell test,” former police commissioner Ricardo Moore told Deadline Detroit.
 “She’s supposed to be independent but at the same time there’s a certain amount of allegiance to city government, to make sure city government comes out looking good.”